 Fans of the long-running quiz show “Jeopardy!” demanded changes to the “Final Jeopardy!” format following a controversial ruling that accepted what many viewers considered an illegible answer from contestant Rishabh Wuppalapati.

-During the October 16, 2024 episode, Wuppalapati, an undergraduate student at the University of Pennsylvania from Vernon Hills, Illinois, wrote what appeared to many viewers as “Cdumlacf” for his “Final Jeopardy!” response.
+During the October 16, 2024 episode, Wuppalapati, an undergraduate student at the University of Pennsylvania from Vernon Hills, Illinois, wrote what appeared to many viewers to look like “Cdumlacf” for his “Final Jeopardy!” response.

 The clue asked contestants to identify the name shared by cities housing two Southeastern Conference schools in different states.
 The correct answer was “Columbia.”